AssafTzurEl/C-Workshop/README.md

 This project is the "official" solution to one of the exams I've been giving.
 It follows coding guidelines discussed in the course, touches on subjects we've learned, and contains special notes to points of interest.

-Project documentation may be districuted using [Doxygen](http://www.doxygen.nl/index.html) - use the Doxyfile in the project folder.
+Project documentation may be generated using [Doxygen](http://www.doxygen.nl/index.html) - use the Doxyfile in the project folder.

 ## CApp